 By default this option is unchecked and no Start and End Date is provided.
 If you enter a Start Date, students will be able to see the assignment, but are not able see the instructions & attachments and they are not able to hand in anything until the start date has passed.

 If you enter an End Date, students will not be able to hand in work after the End Date has passed, but they are able to see published feedback and their grade.

 3.1.
 Instructor View

 Tricky Part 1.

 Please note that for the assignments below no Due Date was entered.
 However, Brightspace will fill in the End Date in the Due Date column.
 This is where you might get confused.
-Moreover, the End Date does not automatically appear in the Course Calendar (like the Due Date).

 The supplier is working on this issue to reduce possible confusion.

 - This is an Assignment with a Start date in the future, students are not yet able to hand in work.